History of Arda: Fourth Age

+Later Ages

+Later Ages continue up to modern times, the remade Arda being equated with Earth.
+With the loss of all its peoples except Man, and the reshaping of the continents, all that is left of Middle-earth is a dim memory in folklore, legend, and old words.
+Tolkien estimated that the Fourth Age began approximately 6,000 years ago, and that we would now be in the 6th or 7th Age.

 Dagor Dagorath

 In a letter, Tolkien wrote that "This legendarium [The Silmarillion] ends with a vision of the end of the world [after all the ages have elapsed], its breaking and remaking, and the recovery of the Silmarilli and the 'light before the Sun' – after a final battle [Dagor Dagorath] which owes, I suppose, more to the Norse vision of Ragnarök than to anything else, though it is not much like it."
-The concept of Dagor Dagorath appears in Tolkien's manuscripts that were published by his son Christopher in The Shaping of Middle-earth but not in the published Silmarillion, where the eventual fate of Arda is left open-ended in the closing lines of the Quenta Silmarillion.
+The concept of Dagor Dagorath appears in many of Tolkien's manuscripts that were published by his son Christopher in The History of Middle-earth series, but not in the published Silmarillion, where the eventual fate of Arda is left open-ended in the closing lines of the Quenta Silmarillion.

+However, Tolkien later came to the conclusion that the Elves themselves had no objective idea of the end of Arda, although they understood with some clarity that it would be achieved through a large-scale catastrophe.
+The only thing the Elves could count on was estel, which is hope on Eru that his divine plan would ultimately result in salvation and good for the whole world and all the peoples who lived in it.
+In this context, the legend of the Second Prophecy of Mandos and the specific events of Dagor Dagorath were in fact an ancient Mannish myth of Númenórean origin.